snowman07/cybersecurity/Fall 2025/CYBR3010 Cybersecurity Foundations/Assignments/1 Build Your Virtual Network Lab/README.md

       - Click OK

-3. Power on the new VM
+3. Power on the new VM and explore CML
    - For FortiManger VM environment:
        - Click "Power on this virtual machine"
        - Wait for couple minutes til it reach the "FortiManager login", leave it like that, just keep the image open.